Pjchardt/presskit/index.md

 ### Beginning

 Richie Hoagland and Shea Rembold founded RalphVR after Daydream Blue, their first virtual reality game, won Gold Prize in the 2015 Oculus Mobile VR Jam.
+Shortly after the jam, Richie and Shea drove across the USA from Kentucky to California to join the Boost VC business accelerator program in Silicon Valley.

+On September 25th, 2015--the Friday of Oculus Connect 2--RalphVR launched Daydream Blue on the Oculus Store for GearVR.

-Wishing to pivot into the still-developing VR market, they  set out to build a new company focused on virtual reality and deep gameplay experience.
+Richie and Shea continue to follow their dream of building a new company focused on virtual reality and emotionally gratifying gameplay experiences.

 RalphVR is the result of their effort.
 And RalphVR’s mission is to make people happy.

 ## Projects